RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Such notification shall be made directly or indirectly through mechanisms consistent with the CA’s CPS.

 - Abide by all the terms, conditions, and restrictions levied on the use of their private key(s) and certificate(s).

+If the human sponsor for a device is not physically located near the sponsored device, and/or does not have sufficient administrative privileges on the sponsored device to protect the device’s private key and ensure that the device’s certificate is only used for authorized purposes, the device sponsor may delegate these responsibilities to an authorized administrator for the device.
+The delegation shall be documented and signed by both the device sponsor and the authorized administrator for the device.
+Delegation does not relieve the device sponsor of his or her accountability for these responsibilities.

 ### Relying Parties Representations and Warranties